TSGut/SparseVolterraExamples.jl/README.md

 # Installation

-The following installation guide assumes a clean install of Julia Version 1.3.1 (2019-12-30), which can be found here: https://julialang.org/downloads/oldreleases/
+The following installation guide assumes a clean install of Julia Version 1.3.1 (2019-12-30), which can be found [here](https://julialang.org/downloads/oldreleases/).
 Newer Julia releases may work if all the appropriate dependenceies can be resolved.

 # References